-Planning a trip to Ho Chi Minh City, Vietnam, with your kids?
-Here’s the research that we did ahead of our visit (in November 2025) and our thoughts on how we decided what to do in Ho Chi Minh City (formerly Saigon until the end of the war in 1975 and often still called Saigon by locals), from exploring vibrant markets and historical sites to having fun at amusement and water parks.
+Do you have plans to visit Ho Chi Minh City, Vietnam, with your kids?
+Since visiting this huge, bustling city could make you feel overwhelmed, we’ve decided to help you.
+We want to share our experience as well as information about our visit (in November 2025).
+You’ll learn our thought process on how we chose what to do as a family in Ho Chi Minh City (formerly Saigon until the end of the war in 1975 and often still called Saigon by locals), from exploring vibrant markets and historical sites to having fun at amusement and water parks.

-There are plenty of family-friendly areas in Ho Chi Minh, and we didn’t have any concerns for our safety.
-We found the locals to be very welcoming and thankful for the tourist contributions to their economy and we ran into a number of expats who live and work or have retired here.
+There are plenty of family-friendly areas in Ho Chi Minh, and I want to start by saying that we had no concerns about our safety.
+We found the locals to be very welcoming and grateful for the tourists’ contributions to their economy – and many will do their best to communicate with you in broken English (or by using Google Translate).
+Many expats live and work here, and others have chosen to retire here.

-In many ways, the city feels like something from a movie – so unique from anywhere else we’ve visited
+In many ways, the city feels like something from a movie – so unique and not like anywhere else we’ve visited.

-We stayed near Bui Vien Walking Street for the proximity to the things we wanted to see (even though the walking street isn’t family-friendly after dark), which gave us easy access to plenty of street vendors, cafes, convenience stores for water, parks, and a quick walk to multiple markets.
+We stayed near Bui Vien Walking Street for its proximity to the things we wanted to see.
+(Note: The walking street isn’t family-friendly after dark.)
+Because we were right in the heart of the city, we were in a central location and close to plenty of street vendors, cafes, parks, and convenience stores for water and snacks.
+We were also fairly close to multiple local markets.

-(note: This post contains affiliate links.
-We may make a comission if you make a purchase based on our recommendations at no cost to you)
+(Note: This post contains affiliate links.
+We may make a commission if you make a purchase based on our recommendations at no cost to you)

-We were housesitting in Australia and wanted to fly to somewhere in Asia for a break from petsitting.
-We used skyscanner to find great deals on cheap flights to Ho Chi Minh.
+We had been housesitting in Australia for a month before our trip to Vietnam and wanted to fly to Asia for a little break from petsitting.
+We used Skyscanner to find great deals on cheap flights to Ho Chi Minh.

-The Ho Chi Minh hotel we stayed at for 4 nights was Papaya Hotel tucked in an alley next to an Indian restaurant and a Vietnamese cafe.
-The hotel was good for location (but down an alley with rough paving and no elevator, so it may not be great if mobility is a consideration) and included three queen beds in a room for our family of fice with a private bathroom.
-There was nothing to be said of decor or amenities, so we wouldn’t recommend this hotel specifically, but the area was a good location if you’re able to find a hotel you’d like nearby.
+The Ho Chi Minh hotel we stayed at for 4 nights was Papaya Hotel, tucked in a narrow alley next to an Indian restaurant and a Vietnamese cafe.
+We found this hotel online and booked it ahead of our trip to be sure we had a place to stay when we arrived.
+The hotel was good because of its location (but it was down an alley with rough pavement and no elevator, so it may not be great if mobility is a consideration).
+We booked this hotel because it included three queen beds in one room as well as a private bathroom – great for our family of five.
+There was nothing to be said of decor or amenities, so we would only recommend this hotel if you are looking for a room for 5 people that is economical and a little bit quieter than staying right on the walking street.
+We would definitely recommend staying in this part of the city with your family to fully immerse yourself in this busy city – you will enjoy being close to popular attractions.

 Key Takeaways on Things to do in Ho Chi Minh with Kids:

-- Ben Thanh Market offers a fantastic street food experience for families, allowing kids to try new foods and negotiate for souvenirs.
+• Ben Thanh Market offers a fantastic street food experience for families – your family can try new foods and negotiate prices for souvenirs.

-- Suoi Tien Amusement Park combines fun and cultural education with rides, thematic areas, and family-friendly attractions, making it ideal for a family day out (further out from the city center, but worth the day trip and has a water park).
+• Suoi Tien Amusement Park combines fun and cultural education with rides, thematic areas, and family-friendly attractions, including an exciting waterpark – we recommend it for a fun-filled family day out (further out from the city center, but worth the day trip).
 Here’s our full review of Suoi Tien.

-- A great option for a water park is Dam Sen Water Park (with a theme park attached – smaller than Suoi Tien but closer to the city center)
+• A great option for a water park is Dam Sen Water Park (with a theme park attached – smaller than Suoi Tien and fairly close to the city center).

 Experience the Ben Thanh Market: Street food and souvenirs

 One of the highlights of Ben Thanh Market is the numerous food stalls that cater to different tastes and preferences.
-The market caters to various tastes, ensuring there’s something for both picky eaters and adventurous foodies.
-From traditional dishes like banh mi and fresh fruits to more exotic options, the market showcases the best of local food culture.
-The market also provides an excellent opportunity to encourage kids to try new foods and appreciate the diversity of local food in Vietnam.
+The large variety of food being prepared in the market was great for our family since some of us aren’t as adventurous as others.
+We saw a lot of traditional dishes being offered, such as banh mi, rice, pho, seafood dishes, fresh fruit smoothies, and coffee.
+Choosing the market as the place for our family to enjoy a meal together also provided an excellent opportunity for us to encourage our kids to try new foods and appreciate the diversity of local food in Vietnam.

 Negotiating at Ben Thanh Market can be an interactive experience for the entire family.
 Let your kids join in the fun of negotiating prices for souvenirs or food items to find the best deal.
-This market immerses you in local culture while teaching valuable life skills (like how to use the Google Translate app… Make sure you have a cell signal and the Translate app on hand.)
+Immerse yourself in the local culture while learning valuable life skills (like how to use the Google Translate app… Make sure you have a local SIM card or eSIM in your phone, and use a translation app for easier communication).

 Head to Ben Thanh Market to sample the best of Vietnamese food for an experience you won’t forget.